emi16/internship/H4K_Game.md

 <b> This is a simple guide on how to program your own juggling minigame with Scratch </b>
 <b> Note: While doing this, make sure to save your project often to prevent dataloss! </b>
+<b> There will be checkboxes in front of every step.
+This doesn't mean that every step has something to do.
+Sometimes it's just an explanation of the previous step for example.
+In that case, only check the box if you have truly understood the explanation</b>

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Introduction_Screen.png)